westorm-alt/twitter-monitor/README.md

 The following guide will help you to install a copy of the project with ease.
 ### Prerequisites
 By using my code, I'm expecting you to already have [NodeJS](https://nodejs.org/en/) installed and an editor like [Visual Studio Code](https://code.visualstudio.com).
 You can use the terminal to initiate the script by simply running `node index.js` after installing the necessary.
 Let me know if you want me to convert it in an executable and make it a CLI.
+- Have at least a Twitter Developer Account with the [Essential](https://developer.twitter.com/en/portal/petition/essential/basic-info) Access (minimum package).
+- Read the guide [here](https://developer.twitter.com/en/docs/projects/overview) on how to start and create a project.
 - Clone or download the repository first, open your editor and input the following command.
 ```
 npm install